fboender/micromedialauncher/README.md

 mmlauncher supports NOTHING.
 It's nothing more than a file browser / launcher with a large font.
 It has no plugins, doesn't fetch pretty pictures, doesn't send info on every movie you watch all over the internet.
-It also doesn't crash and is exeptionally fast.
+It also doesn't crash and is exceptionally fast.
 It has almost no dependencies.

 This is what it looks like: